nirmata/kyverno-aws-adapter/README.md

 | DescribeUpdate |
 | ListTagsForResource |

-You can specify the Role ARN in the `roleArn` field within the Helm chart's `values.yaml` file.
+You can specify the Role's ARN in the `roleArn` field inside the Helm chart's `values.yaml` file.

 Please ensure that the trust relationship policy for your IAM role resembles the following format:
 ```json